-Lovingly crafted in Herefordshire
+Lovingly crafted in Dorset

 My view of death as interconnected with life has evolved from my mother's dying process in 2012.
 Six years on, Woven Farewell began.
 Making coffins perfectly combines my passion for willow, authentic ecological practices and supporting the growing movement of healthy grieving practices.